Recipe Overview

 - Cinnamon, Pure Vanilla Extract, and a Pinch of Salt: More flavor for the granola.

-Combine oats, nuts, coconut, wheat germ, flaxseed, and brown sugar in a large bowl.
+Mix dry ingredients.
+Combine oats, nuts, coconut, flaxseed, and brown sugar in a large bowl.

+Arrange in pan.
 Spread the granola in an even layer on a rimmed baking sheet (don’t crowd the pan!).
+Use two smaller pans if that’s what you have.

-Bake until golden brown.
-Stir it a couple of times while it’s baking so that it browns evenly.
+Bake.
+Put the pan of granola into a preheated oven to bake until golden brown.
+Remove the pan from the oven and carefully stir the granola a couple of times while it’s baking so that it browns evenly.

-Cool and store.
+Store.
+Completely cool the granola and store it in an airtight container.
 That’s about all there is to it!

 Chunky or Not?

 If you like your granola in big clumps or clusters, use your spatula to press all the granola down onto the pan and let cool it completely without touching it.
-If you like smaller pieces, stir it a few times while it cools.It can be cheaper.
-Generally, oats are pretty inexpensive and most of the other ingredients are as well.
-Adding lots of nuts or dried fruit can drive up the price of making your own but they are optional.
+If you like smaller pieces, stir it a few times while it cools.Helpful Tips

-There can be a few reasons.
-Perhaps you didn’t add enough oats.
-If your granola always seems soft, not crunchy, try adding more oats to your recipe next time.
+Add enough dry ingredients to balance the wet.
+If your granola always seems soft and chewy, not crisp and crunchy, try adding more oats or other dry ingredients to your recipe next time.

-Another reason may be that you used a baking pan that is too small.
-Granola needs lots of room to dry out and crisp up.
-Use two pans if necessary and rotate them once or twice.
+Don’t crowd the granola.
+Granola needs lots of room on the pan to dry out, toast, and crisp up.
+Use two pans if necessary and rotate them in the oven once or twice.

-Perhaps your baking time is too short.
+Bake it long enough.
+If your baking time is too short, the granola may be soft and chewy.
 If the granola isn’t crispy and browned when you take it out of the oven, it probably isn’t done baking yet.
 Bake it until it’s dry to the touch and nicely browned.

 Granola can be much more than a topping for yogurt.
+I like to top a smoothie bowl with granola (try a cherry smoothie or a mango smoothie for the base).
 Granola is good with milk as a breakfast cereal.
 Jazz up a plain bowl of oatmeal or chia seed pudding with a granola topping.
 For an easy fruit crisp, top canned fruit or pie filling with granola and warm in the microwave.
 It’s really great on this apple compote.
 Granola is yummy on ice cream or vanilla pudding, too.
 Top a salad with granola, especially a salad with fruit.
 Add it to your peanut butter sandwich for a really crunchy sandwich.

 - Double the coconut.
 Coconut flakes are a good alternative to shredded coconut.

-- Looking for more fiber?
-Substitute oat or wheat bran.
+- Add more fiber.
+Substitute oat or wheat bran for the flaxseed.

-- If you don’t have honey or want to make this vegan, try using maple syrup!
-Or simply increase the brown sugar.
+- Change the sweetener.
+If you don’t have honey or want to make this vegan, try using maple syrup.
+You can substitute brown sugar, too.

-- Don’t have canola oil?
+- Not a fan of canola oil?
 Use a different type of oil such as coconut oil (melted), light olive oil, or vegetable oil.

 - Add some fun spices!
 I love nutmeg, cloves, cardamom.
 Pumpkin pie spice or apple pie spice is great, too.
-Or don’t add any spices at all.
+If you want, don’t add any spices at all.

-- Looking for a savory granola?
-(It’s nut-free!)
+- Try my savory granola.
+It’s nut-free!
 Add it to salads or soups instead of croutons.

 If you prefer to eat oats in another form, try: Instant Pot steel cut oats, baked oatmeal, slow cooker steel cut oats, or pan-seared oatmeal.